Surat: Climate

 Surat has a tropical savanna climate (Köppen: Aw), moderated strongly by the Sea to the Gulf of Camboy.
 The summer begins in early March and lasts until June.
 April and May are the hottest months, the average maximum temperature being 37 C. Monsoon begins in late June and the city receives about 1200 mm of rain by the end of September, with the average maximum being 32 C during those months.
 October and November see the retreat of the monsoon and a return of high temperatures until late November.
 Winter starts in December and ends in late February, with average mean temperatures of around 23 C, and negligible rain.

 Since the 20th century, Surat has experienced some 20 floods.
 In 1968, most parts of the city were flooded and in 1994 a flood caused a country-wide plague outbreak, Surat being the epicenter.
 In 1998, 30 per cent of Surat had gone under water due to flooding in Tapti river following release of water from Ukai dam located 90 km from Surat and in Aug 2006 flood more than 95 per cent of the city was under Tapti river waters, killing more than 120 people, stranding tens of thousands in their homes without food or electricity and closing businesses and schools for weeks.
 The city is expected to experience more flooding and extreme weather as climate change becomes worse, so has invested in flood protection and climate resilience infrastructure.

 Demographics

 A resident of Surat is called Surati.
 According to the 2011 India census, the population of Surat is 4,467,797.
 Surat has an average literacy rate of 89%, higher than the national average of 79.5%, male literacy is 93%, and female literacy is 84%.
 Males constitute 53% of the population and females 47%.
 In Surat, 13% of the population is under 6 years of age.

+Hindus are the majority community.
+Muslims and Jains are the largest minorities, and there is a small Buddhist and Christian community.

+At the time of the 2011 census, 54.42% of the population spoke Gujarati, 22.39% Hindi, 9.92% Marathi, 3.24% Urdu, 3.11% Odia, 1.74% Marwari and 1.38% Bhojpuri as their first language.

 Politics

-Darshana Jardosh, of BJP is the MP from the Surat Lok Sabha constituency.
+Surat is a stronghold of the BJP, which has ruled Gujarat continuously for 30 years.
+Mukesh Dalal, of the BJP, is the MP from the Surat Lok Sabha constituency.
+He was elected unopposed to the Lok Sabha in 2024.

+Govind Dholakia he was nominated by the Bharatiya Janata Party (BJP) to the Rajya Sabha, elected unopposed for the term spanning from 2024 to 2030.